lobevent/flutter_frontend/flutter_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Some informations about the structure
+- We use ```GestureDetector``` to fix the keyboard that opens all the time im an textfield was focused at the moment this is written (May 29 2022) it is implemented in the ```main.dart``` build method, wraping the whole screen.